Canon T6s vs Fujifilm X-T20

 - Easier time-lapse photography: Has an intervalometer built-in for low frequency shooting.

 - More compact: Is smaller (118x83mm vs 132x101mm) and will fit more readily into a bag.

 - Less heavy: Has a lower weight (by 182g or 32 percent) and is thus easier to take along.

 - Easier travel charging: Can be conveniently charged via its USB port.

 - More legacy lens friendly: Can use many non-native lenses via adapters.

 - More modern: Was introduced somewhat (1 year and 11 months) more recently.

-If the count of relative strengths (bullet points above) is taken as a measure, the X-T20 emerges as the winner of the match-up (12 : 9 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the X-T20 is the clear winner of the contest (13 : 9 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon T6s and the Fujifilm X-T20 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.